In-house or out-house: Is it time to outsource bioinformatics?

 Discussion on advantages of keeping bioinformatics in-house or outsourcing through omics data analysis platforms.

 Bioinformatics is still the preserve of academia (although the situation is changing at least in the area of next generation sequencing), and as such subject to its rules.
 Two aspects of academic life have in particular a profound impact: firstly, the short-term nature of positions at the most junior level (PhD students and Postdocs), where most of the actual software development and bioinformatic analysis takes and secondly, the fact that publication of novel algorithms and tools is rewarded, but not their maintenance.
-As a consequence, established software quickly becomes obsolete and new tools and standards keep arising, forcing researchers to constantly adapt their pipelines accordingly and slowing down analysis.

 The collaborative nature of academia, which is essential to both push research further but also needed by researchers to apply for grants to continue their work, also brings its own complications.
 The increasing popularity of genome and transcriptome sequencing, for example, means the bioinformatics units have to spend more of their time analysing data from such collaborative projects, rather than developing new tools and algorithms.
 And since their services are essentially free to academic collaborators, demand is continuously increasing and often offloaded to already overworked and inexperienced PhD students and young postdocs.
 Analysis quality can suffer as a consequence, a fact that has not passed unnoticed in academia itself.
 This is also consistent with the recent reports on unreliable data analysis in scientific articles (1-2).